 - IT-04: Implement virtual desktops, reduce local printers and printing

-The Board issued a request for proposals (RFP) for external consultants to partner in the implementation of the business cases, and each university was able to submit a proposal for self-implementation.
+The Regents issued a request for proposals (RFP) for external consultants to partner in the implementation of the business cases, and each university was able to submit a proposal for self-implementation.

 For the information technology portion of the University of Iowa’s proposal, IT leaders from central and distributed units met for a daylong retreat, where they identified 16 projects to meet the objectives of the four IT business cases.
-Teams had one week to develop initial descriptions of each of the projects, which were summarized and incorporated into the UI’s proposal along with the HR and Finance plans and submitted to the Board by the Dec.
-31 deadline.
-The quality of work done in this short time frame is tremendous, but not all details of the projects could be worked out in just one week.
-The project descriptions will be revised as more detailed implementation plans are developed.
+Teams had one week to develop initial descriptions of each of the projects, which were summarized and incorporated into the UI’s proposal along with the HR and Finance plans.

-On Jan.
-9, the Board accepted the universities’ proposals for self-implementation of the IT, HR, and Finance business cases.
-The Board retained Chazey Partners to lend expertise and advice to the institutions during implementation and to provide assistance to the universities in areas where resources or a deeper level of analysis is needed.
+The Regents accepted the universities’ proposals for self-implementation of the IT, HR, and Finance business cases.
+They retained Chazey Partners to lend expertise and advice to the institutions during implementation and to provide assistance to the universities in areas where resources or a deeper level of analysis is needed.